Frequently Asked Questions (FAQ) About Fingerprint Processing

 - Barcodes are not required for fingerprints.

-- All fingerprints must be taken in black ink.
+- All fingerprints must be taken in black or dark blue ink.

 - Complete the employer's name, main address, and Org ID number for every fingerprint submitted.
 Review the following data for accuracy and completeness: